barrysteyn/node-scrypt/Readme.md

 The last encoding is node's [Buffer](http://nodejs.org/api/buffer.html) object.
 Buffer is useful for representing raw binary data and has the ability to translate into any of the encodings mentioned above.
 It is for these reasons that encodings default to buffer in this module.

 ###Params
-This function translates human understandable parameters to Scrypt's internal parameters.
+The [params function](#params-1) translates human understandable parameters to Scrypt's internal parameters.

 The human understandable parameters are as follows:
  1. **maxtime**: the maximum amount of time scrypt will spend when computing the derived key.